pikvm/pikvm/README.md

 ![Screenshot](image2.png)

-Or if you can made DIY PCB - made one!
+Or if you can make a DIY PCB - make one!

 ![Screenshot](image3.jpg)

-The details in our Discord chat.
+The details are in our Discord chat.
 Files in https://github.com/pikvm/hardware

 ## ATTENTION !

-The S-video capture device must be connected to showing USB port, not anything else.
-It is binded in software.
+The S-video capture device must be connected to the USB port shown, not anything else.
+It is bound in software.

 ![Screenshot](image4.jpg)

 ## Building OS
-Pi-KVM OS is based on Arch Linux ARM and contains all required packages and config for work.
-To build OS you will need any Linux machine with fresh Docker (we recommand >= 1:19) with privileged mode (for fdisk and some other commands, check Makefiles if you don't trust us :))
+Pi-KVM OS is based on ARM Arch Linux and contains all required packages and configs to work.
+To build the OS you will need any Linux machine with a fresh version of Docker (we recommand >= 1:19) with privileged mode (for fdisk and some other commands, check Makefiles if you don't trust us :) )

-0. For clean OS (Like Ubuntu 18) you need to install and configure docker (after adding user in docker group relogin is needed), as well as git and make.
+0. For a clean OS (Like Ubuntu 18) you need to install and configure docker (after adding user in the docker group a relogin is needed), as well as git and make.
     ```shell
     $ sudo apt-get install git make curl -y
     $ curl -fsSL https://get.docker.com -o get-docker.sh